 Appointments are scheduled every 2 weeks, where a proficiency assessment is completed, and new exercises set.

 Many scientific studies show that Orofacial Myofunctional Therapy can be 80-90% effective in correcting OMD.
-These corrections are retained for years after therapy, providing long-term dental and general health benefits including the retention of orthodontic treatments and favorable stability of the face, jaw, mouth and airway.
+These corrections are retained for years after therapy, providing long-term dental and general health benefits including the retention of orthodontic treatments and favourable stability of the face, jaw, mouth and airway.